-If Perforce was installed as a server, there should be a "Perforce Server" shortcut in your Start menu.
+If Perforce was installed as a server, there should be a Perforce Server shortcut in your Start menu.
 To start the server, double-click on the shortcut.
-To stop the server, right-click on the "Perforce Server" button in the taskbar and select "Close".
+To stop the server, right-click on the Perforce Server button in the taskbar and select Close.

 You can also start the Perforce server manually from a command prompt.
 The server executable, p4d.exe, is normally found in your P4ROOT directory.
-To start the server, first make sure your current P4ROOT, P4PORT, P4LOG, and P4JOURNAL settings are correct, then run: %P4ROOT%\p4d starts a Perforce server process with a root directory of c:\test, listening to port 1999, logging errors to c:\test\log, and with a journal file of c:\test\journal.
+To start the server, first make sure your current P4ROOT, P4PORT, P4LOG, and P4JOURNAL settings are correct; then run: %P4ROOT%\p4d c:\test\p4d -r c:\test -p 1999 -L c:\test\log -J c:\test\journal starts a Perforce server process with a root directory of c:\test, listening to port 1999, logging errors to c:\test\log, and with a journal file of c:\test\journal.

-If you want to start a server using settings different than those set by P4ROOT, P4PORT, P4LOG, or P4JOURNAL, you can use p4d command line flags.
+If you want to start a server using settings different from those set by P4ROOT, P4PORT, P4LOG, or P4JOURNAL, use p4d command-line flags.
 For example: